jorjuarez/sudden-network-slowdown/README.md

 | sort by Timestamp asc
 ```
 **Finding:** This query provided the breakthrough.
 It revealed that a PowerShell script named [portscan.ps1](https://github.com/jorjuarez/Cybersecurity-Portfolio-Public/blob/main/project-sudden-network-slowdown/README.md#4portscanps1-found-in-device-newwindows10) was executed by the user account `analyst1`, perfectly matching the timeline of the network scan.

+---

+## Phase 3: Incident Response & Remediation
+Upon identifying the unauthorized script execution as the root cause, immediate response actions were taken to contain the threat and plan for full recovery.

+### Containment
+The affected host, `nemwindows10`, was immediately isolated from the network using Microsoft Defender for Endpoint.
+This crucial first step prevented any potential lateral movement or further reconnaissance from the machine.

+### Eradication & Recovery
+An initial malware scan was performed on the isolated host, which yielded no results.
+However, due to the suspicious nature of the unauthorized script and to ensure no persistence mechanisms were left behind, a ticket was submitted to reimage and rebuild the host to a known-good, trusted state.

+### Strategic Recommendations
+This incident highlighted several opportunities to harden the environment against similar threats.
+The following strategic recommendations were developed and presented to the relevant teams:

+* **Account Security:**
+    * Investigate the `analyst1` account for any signs of compromise.
+    * Enforce an immediate password reset and ensure multi-factor authentication (MFA) is active.
+    * Interview the user to understand the circumstances of the script execution.
+* **PowerShell Hardening:**
+    * Configure the PowerShell Execution Policy to only allow signed or approved scripts.
+    * Use AppLocker or WDAC (Windows Defender Application Control) to whitelist authorized scripts.
+    * Implement Constrained Language Mode for standard users to limit access to sensitive commands.
+* **Enhanced Monitoring:**
+    * Improve logging and create new SIEM/EDR detection rules based on the specific behaviors observed in this incident.
+    * Closely monitor the rebuilt `nemwindows10` host for any anomalous activity after it rejoins the network.